Taxon Report

 Blooming Period: Mar-Jun Mar-Jun

-General Habitats: Cismontane woodland
+General Habitats: Cismontane woodland, Valley and foothill grassland

-Microhabitat:
+Microhabitat: Clay (usually)

 Occurrence Data from the CNDDB